web2boomer/ruby-polymarket/README.md

 # Polymarket gem

-Ruby client for the Polymarket.
+Ruby client for Polymarket, including the CLOB, Gamma and Data APIs.

 Full API documentation can be found [here](https://docs.polymarket.com/quickstart/introduction/main).

-It's a work in progress, not every part of the client has been tested.
-But you can place orders so wen lambo?
+It's a work in progress, not every end point is tested.

 ### Installation